 - work under pressure and meet deadlines.

-- A Modern Apprenticeship combines on the job and off the job training and leads to a Scottish Vocational Qualification (SVQ) at SCQF Level 6.
+- A Modern Apprenticeship combines on the job and off the job training and leads to an SVQ at SCQF Level 6.

-- There are SVQs in Performing Engineering Operations, Engineering Maintenance and Mechanical Manufacturing Engineering.
+- There are SVQs in Performing Engineering Operations, Process Engineering Maintenance (Mechanical) and Mechanical Manufacturing Engineering.
 Which you take depends on the work you do.

 - If you do a college course first, you would then take a job with an employer and continue with further training to gain SVQs.